duxingzhe/ransomware/README.md

 Need to test the whole secure deletion thing (shameless copy and pasted and not tested at all (audited the code and compiled...but never run...).

 Secure deletion code required some cleanup...so...yea...

+To do:

+-Add https via mongoose to send ransom info and receive key/iv.
+-Build simple server to accept ransom info and send back a random key/iv.
+-Test on Winblows.